ukBaz/ukBaz.github.io/howto/python_gio.md

  - Updates seem to have stopped happening on `pydbus`

-Because of the issues stated above I've taken the decision to attempt to use `PyGObject` module for more of D-Bus work.
-Below is some of those learnings.
+Because of the issues stated above I've taken the decision to attempt to use `PyGObject` module for more of my D-Bus work.
+Below are some notes of my learnings from using it.

 ## Creating a proxy for a BlueZ object
-Object proxies are used as a way to pythonic method calls to invoke remote D-Bus methods.
+Object proxies are used as a way to create pythonic method calls to invoke remote D-Bus methods.

 As we have seen in the introspection above on the Bluetooth Adapter object, there is a method called `GetDiscoveryFilters`.
 Taking the four pieces of